gilles-peskine-arm/mbedtls/configs/README.txt

 them, you can pick one of the following methods:

 1. Replace the default file include/mbedtls/config.h with the chosen one.
-   (Depending on your compiler, you may need to adjust the line with
-   #include "mbedtls/check_config.h" then.)

 2. Define MBEDTLS_CONFIG_FILE and adjust the include path accordingly.
    For example, using make: